bencodezen/vue-enterprise-boilerplate/docs/tests.md

 - To work on a frontend feature, the backend for it must already be complete.

 The mock API is an [Express](https://expressjs.com/) server in `tests/mock-api` you can extend to - you guessed it - mock what the real API would do, solving all the problems listed above.
 This solution is also backend-agnostic, making it ideal for a wide variety of projects.

+### Mock authentication

+See the [`users` resource](../tests/mock-api/resources/users.js) in the mock API for a list of usernames and passwords you can use in development.

 ### Testing/developing against a real server